 This module will examine the ways in which microorganisms are exploited for commercial processes that generally operate on a large scale.
 It describes strain recovery and improvement to large-scale cultivation as well as identifying the problems and solutions inherent in scale-up from laboratory to commercial fermentations.
 Examples of specific processes will then be used to illustrate the many biotechnological applications of microorganisms including production of antibiotics, biomass, single cell proteins and biopolymers.
 Aspects of food microbiology and brewing will also be described.

-A. The stages required for commercial production of microbial products.
+A. Acquire knowledge and understanding on the stages required for commercial production of microbial products.

-B. The problems inherent in isolation, strain improvement and growth of microorganisms on a large scale.
+B. Identify the problems with isolation, strain improvement and growth of microorganisms on a large scale.

-C. Specific commercial processes via studies of such processes as antibiotic production, large-scale manufacture of enzymes and brewing.
+C. Understand the specific commercial processes via studies such as antibiotic production, large-scale manufacture of enzymes, biofuels and brewing.

-D. They will also learn how these principles have been developed and applied to other areas of biology, and know the methods and appropriate approaches required to solve problems in this area.
+F. Learn how these principles were developed and applied in other areas of biology, and evaluate the methods and approaches required to solve problems in this area.